[?] Subscribe To This Site

 Clearing the land involved a lot of chopping through the mangroves, pine trees, and vegetation with machetes.
 The men slept in tents and had to battle rattlesnakes, panthers, and gators.

-The heat was brutal; there were salt marshes, muddy pools, and thick, hard limestone to cut through.
+The heat was brutal ......... there were salt marshes, muddy pools, and thick, hard limestone to cut through.

-History of selling Cape Coral Fl homes Canals were dug out with dredges and the earth was used to build up the land to the required elevation of 5'6" above sea level.
+Canals were dug out with dredges and the earth was used to build up the land to the required elevation of 5'6" above sea level.
 So many canals and lakes were put in that Gulf American never had to buy fill dirt.

 A crack team of hotshot salesmen used a fleet of planes for free rides as a very effective selling method.
 Sacks of flour were dropped over the lots that customers bought from the air!